Number sign: Names

+Number sign

-"Number sign" is the name chosen by the Unicode Consortium.
+Number sign is the name chosen by the Unicode Consortium.
 Most common in Canada and the northeastern United States.
-American telephone equipment companies which serve Canadian callers often have an option in their programming to denote Canadian English, which in turn instructs the system to say number sign to callers instead of pound.
-This name is rarely used elsewhere in the world, where numbers are normally represented by the letters "No.".
+American telephone equipment companies which serve Canadian callers often have an option in their programming to denote Canadian English, which in turn instructs the system to say "number sign" to callers instead of "pound".
+This name is not used in many locations outside North America: in other countries that use Latin script, the term "number sign" may mean symbols like No..